sean-connor/music-browser/README.md

 *	Google Chrome (latest)
 *	Firefox (latest)
 *	Safari (latest)
+*	IE9+

+#### Operating Systems

+The page should function and resemble the creative on the following operating systems:

+* Mac OS (latest)
+* Windows (latest)
+* iOS (latest)
-*	IE9 +
+* Android (latest)

+#### Accessibility

+Ensure that your markup takes into account basic accessibility standards.
+For example, the page can be viewed and used without the need for JavaScript to be enabled and any alt attributes and similar are set.

 ----------

-Take as much time as you feel necessary to complete the test.
 When submitting your test, include information about any tools you used, including the editor used to write your code and time taken to complete the test.

-Good luck!